UKHomeOfficeForms/hof/README.md

 [Read the support documentation](./documentation/index.md) for more details or see use the simple instructions below to get started.

+[The example app](https://github.com/UKHomeOffice/hof-example-form) is also a good place to start.
+We recommend cloning the repository, cleaning the commit history, and replacing the example form in there with one of your own.
+The example shows examples for most of the common ways you might want to use the libraries.

 ## What is it?

 HOF comprises the following modules.